Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Methodology

-The DA agent and the BM agent are connected through the reward function, expressed by the P\&L in each hour or 15-min slot respectively.
-The BM agent receives reward, $r^{BM}_{t}$, at $t^{th}$ 15-minute interval, which is defined as
+{\bf Reward Function} The DA agent and the BM agent are connected through the reward function, expressed by the P\&L in each hour or 15-min slot respectively.
+The BM agent receives a reward, $r^{BM}_{t}$, at $t^{th}$ 15-minute interval. which is defined as

-where $s^{BM}$ is the position bought/sold in the Balancing Market, $p^{BM}$ is the associated execution price (i.e. an executed bid buys position and results in $s^{BM}>0$, and instead an executed ask sells position and results $s^{BM}<0$), and $p^{H}$ is the hydrogen price at which the remaining position is settled by generating green energy, hydrogen.
-For the DA agent, the reward at $T^{th}$ hour is simply the summation of the separate rewards in 4 15-min intervals, which is expressed as:
+where $s^{BM}$ is the position bought/sold in the Balancing Market, $p^{BM}$ is the associated execution price (i.e. an executed bid buys position and results in $s^{BM}>0$, and instead, an executed ask sells position and results $s^{BM}<0$),$p^{DA}$ is the price paid to buy position in the DA market ,and $p^{H}$ is the hydrogen price at which the remaining position is settled by generating green energy, hydrogen.
+Therefore, the reward is the net difference between the selling price and buying price in both DA and BM if the position has been cleared in BM, otherwise, all the remaining positions will be converged to hydrogen and settled.